 - How to keep your child safe.

 - How to prevent injuries.

-- How to reduce the risk of

-- getting skin cancer.
+- How to reduce the risk of getting skin cancer.

+- Good health, diet, physical activity and development.

+- Yearly dental exams, if needed.

 Your child may get vaccines and these screenings, plus added screenings such as tuberculin and urine testing, if needed.